Rise of the Rōnin: Critical reception

 Rise of the Rōnin received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 In Japan, four critics from Famitsu gave the game a total score of 37 out of 40.

 In its FY2023 Annual Presentation Materials, Koei Tecmo noted that most critics praised the action and depth of Rōnins combat systems, as well as the expanded story and setting at the end of the Edo period, although the quality of the game's visuals and open world design received criticism.

 The PC port of the game was widely criticized for various performance issues upon release.
-In response,Team Ninja issued an apology on their X/Twitter account on 10 April 2025 before the fourth patch for the game was deployed, although several issues remain.
+In response, Team Ninja issued an apology on their Twitter account on 10 April 2025 before the fourth patch for the game was deployed, although several issues remained.

 Sales

 In Japan, Rise of the Rōnin sold 64,646 physical units during its first week, making it the third best-selling game behind Princess Peach: Showtime! and Dragon's Dogma 2.
 It had sold 128,110 physical units in Japan by 9 June 2024.